 Warren Buffett said it best: “Read 500 pages like this every day.
 That’s how knowledge works.
 It builds up, like compound interest.
 All of you can do it, but I guarantee not many of you will do it.”
 Whether you’re a beginner or a seasoned investor in need of a refresher, reading some of the best investing books is a great way to sharpen your knowledge.
 With these books, you can pick Peter Lynch’s brain, learn the history of Wall Street or simply figure out if you’re ready to use that spare money tucked away in your savings account to start investing.
+And if you want some extra guidance as you apply your newly acquired knowledge to your portfolio, consider enlisting the help of a trusted financial advisor.

 1. The Oldie But Goodie: “The Intelligent Investor” by Benjamin Graham